Marushka-Correia/Azure-Labs-AZ104/Azure Lab1/enable-ping.md

 4. Find rule: **File and Printer Sharing (Echo Request - ICMPv4-In)**.
 5. Right-click → **Enable Rule**.

+or

+since this is a beginner friendly lab (not recommended)
+1) go to settings
+2) turn off windows firewall for both VMs

-✅ Now VM2 will respond to ping requests from VM1.
+ Now VM2 will respond to ping requests from VM1.